-City Gateways - \$50,000 - Pending Council approval, 2016 could be a planning year for the Arts Commission and Planning Commission to work with a consultant to develop a Master Plan to prepare for signature artworks at key city gateways, as called for in the City's Comprehensive Plan.
-The Comprehensive Plan calls for gateways that can include welcoming signage, and for the involvement of citizens, neighborhoods, and City departments and officials in shaping a "distinctive special environmental setting" for these civic gateways.
+City Gateways - \$50,000 - The Arts Commission and Planning Commission will work with a consultant to develop a Master Plan to prepare for signature artworks at key city gateways, as called for in the City's Comprehensive Plan.
+The Comprehensive Plan calls for gateways for the involvement of citizens, neighborhoods, and City departments and officials in shaping a "distinctive special environmental setting" for these civic gateways.